Program Overview

 Targeted Group

-Given the basic nature of this program, it is designed for anyone actively involved in public health practice at different levels of the health system.
-Each cohort will include 15-20 participants.
+Given the basic nature of this programs, they are designed for anyone actively involved in public health practice at different levels of the health system.